rossinthecloud/rossinthecloud.github.io/_posts/2020-11-13-Day3of100DaysOfCloud-AzureFunctionWebRedirect.md

 If you have followed all of the above you should now have a working http/https redirect from an old website to a new with SSL using Azure Functions without having to write a line of code.

-If you go to https://rossmc.co.uk as an example, you will be redirect here to https://rossinthecloud.com using the above deployment.
+If you go to https://rossmc.co.uk as an example, you will be redirected here to https://rossinthecloud.com using the above deployment.

 --